Luis Sanguino: Sanguino's keep

 The keep – or as it is popularly styled, castle – in Valdeprados that Sanguino bought in the 1970s has an illustrious history, having once been a royal inn where Queen Isabella sometimes spent the night on her journeys across the Province of Segovia.
 It was once held by a nobleman known as the Conde Puñoenrostro ("Count Fist-in-face" — there is a story about the noble house's name).
 It nowadays houses Sanguino's private collection, which comprises not only his own works, but others by Joaquín Sorolla, Marià Fortuny and Jan de Ruth, among many others.
 The castle's appointments include a habitable four-storey tower, a throne room, hearths, Gothic windows with their original Romanesque capitals, a great porticoed two-storey hall, gardens and a swimming pool surrounded by sculptures.
 At the back in the castle's main wing is Sanguino's studio, which has a six-metre-high vaulted ceiling and a hearth that is used for fires.
 Off the studio is a small apartment with a full bathroom and a loft library, and even a vaulted bedroom with a broad balcony.
 The main building (there are three outbuildings) has a floor area of some 1850 m^{2}.
 The castle is continually being restored, and stands 19 km from Segovia itself, in the small municipality of Valdeprados in the province of Segovia and affords the artist the peace and quiet that he needs for creating his art, but at the same time is near enough to modern facilities that he and his wife also need for everyday living.

 One story – considered legend rather than history – has it that the counts with the unusual name came into ownership of the castle in King Henry IV's time when the king found himself having to fight a duel.
 The count at the time gallantly offered to take the king's place in the duel and fight it for him.
 The count apparently won, and he was thanked by the king by being awarded all the land that the count's horse could cover until the animal exhausted himself.

+Death

+Sanguino died on 12 July 2026, at the age of 91.

 Style

 Luis Sanguino's style emerges gradually as he increases his studies in plastic and artistic areas, perfecting sculptural techniques such as woodcarving, stone carving, modelling, etc. His artistic education was carried out in different workshops and with various teachers, from Antonio the potter in his childhood hometown Pozoblanco to Federico Coullaut-Valera in Madrid.

-Sanguino says this of his own work and how he sees his art:
+Sanguino said this of his own work and how he saw his art:

 I am a sculptor and what I make is sculptures, not statues.
 The statue is a static and cold thing.
 People neither live by them, nor do they express anything.
 I believe that we sculptors mark part of history.
 Our work is long-lasting documents.
 After centuries, sculptures have been found underground and thanks to them, we know what Pilate, Nero, Seneca and many people were like.